Wedding Wire vs The Knot: Which One Actually Books Weddings for Your Venue?

 4. Lead Collection

-5. Registry & Guest Management Add-ons
+5. Registry & Guest Management Add-Ons

 Both sites offer bonus features like guest management, RSVP tools, and registry services.
 While helpful for brides, these don’t benefit your venue unless you’re featured in the planning flow (which usually only happens for top-tier advertisers).